 When you join a CSA, your farmer will make an attempt to cultivate a connection with you too.
 This means

-- We know your names and work hard to make the “big CSA” feel like a small family.
+We know your names (and your kids’ names) and work hard to make the “big CSA” feel like a small family.

-- We try to add value to your life, by teaching you about their food’s story, or how to prepare it.
+We try to add value to your life, by teaching you about the food’s story, or how to prepare it.

-- We do things to help you succeed at eating their food.
+We do things to help you succeed at eating your food.